IMG 7099 japan airlines,jal,business class,A350

 All in all, this seat is very good.
 It is amazingly private with its high walls, I love all the storage options so that you can truly find a place to store most anything you carry (a jacket, shoes, personal items and a carryon), the entertainment screen is big and bright, and all features are generally intuitive.
 I also liked the dark red design with silver finishes, which I feel provides a subdued yet elegant feel.

-Other amenities: amenity kit, headphones and other miscellaneous items and features
+Amenities: amenity kit, headphones and other miscellaneous items and features

 Next up, the amenity kit comes in the form of a lovely, colorful pouch.
 I spied different design at various seats, so I believe there are at least three or four variations in all.
 While the size of the pouch is a little small, it’s packet with some interesting stuff: